top of page

 Work in Context

 Earth.Org deals with a far-reaching, global issue.
 However, its base in Hong Kong lends it a specific, critical perspective.
-Business intern Vanessa Liew notes that Hong Kong’s environmental problems rarely make it onto global platforms.
+Business intern Vanessa Liew notes that Hong Kong’s environmental problems rarely reach global platforms.
 However, Earth.Org highlights them along with all its other content.

 Earth.Org shares environmental news from primary world sources like CNN and BBC.
 It also includes more local authorities; Liew cites the South China Morning Post, or SCMP, as an example.

-She notes a recent Earth.Org article on the largest shark fin seizure in Hong Kong’s history.
-The region’s prevalent shark finning problem gets very little coverage in comparison to other environmental issues.
+She notes a recent Earth.Org article on Hong Kong's largest shark fin seizure.
+The region’s prevalent shark finning problem gets very little coverage compared to other environmental issues.

 Socio-Ecological Ideals

 Earth.Org’s team members take personal pride in its mission.
-Van Der Grinten says it aligns with her personal goal to be an “environmentally conscious and socially responsible individual.”
+Van Der Grinten says it aligns with her goal of being an “environmentally conscious and socially responsible individual.”

 Liew believes in the social benefits of ecological news.
-As a student at the Wharton School of the University of Pennsylvania, she seeks to concentrate on Environmental Policy and Management.
+As a Wharton School of the University of Pennsylvania student, she seeks to concentrate on Environmental Policy and Management.
 She wants to use her business education to make “organized change.”

 “The focus for me,” she says, “Is to contribute as much as I can to my broader environmental goal.”

-She believes that organizations like Earth.Org help individuals conceptualize and address specific environmental problems.
-She says, “I think that people look to these organizations to determine how they want to wrap their heads around things.”
+She believes organizations like Earth.Org help individuals conceptualize and address specific environmental problems.
+She says, “People look to these organizations to determine how they want to wrap their heads around things.”
 As a targeted database of knowledge, she says, Earth.Org has great mobilizing value.
 It breaks problems down, and it makes them more approachable.

 Projects and Growth